 When you reach a milestone or accomplish something meaningful, even if it’s a small moment of achievement on your way to a bigger goal, your body releases dopamine.
 This neurotransmitter plays a major role in your ability to enjoy different activities, focus, and stay motivated.

-As you’ve adjusted to your new normal (and are now preparing for a new new normal), the dopamine boosts you once got when you made progress toward your goals may be far less frequent.
+As you’ve adjusted to your new normal, the dopamine boosts you once got when you made progress toward your goals may be far less frequent.
 Though your daily routine may look different now, you can still achieve the sense of satisfaction you used to get when you made progress on your goals.
-Determine a new set of milestones to work toward, and enjoy the renewed energy you feel when you reach them–bonus points for giving yourself a small reward to celebrate your hard work.
+Determine a new set of milestones to work toward, and enjoy the renewed energy you feel when you reach them.
+Bonus points for giving yourself a small reward to celebrate your hard work.

 4. Watch your alcohol intake